starburstdata/starburst-deploy/helm/starburst-with-ranger/README.md

-# Deploying Starburst on Kubernetes
+# Deploying Starburst with Ranger
 Some simple prebuilt scripts and yamls to quickly deploy Starburst.
 Includes the following required and optional components:
    - Postgres Database on Kubernetes
    - Hive Metastore Service